Our Church History

 storefront building in the 600 block of W. Thomas St. in Rocky

 As Calvary’s membership grew, Reverend Thomas and the congregation realized that a larger sanctuary was needed for worship.
-And in 1943 a house with shingles on the side was built at 823 Beal Street.
+And in 1943 a house with shingles was built at 823 Beal Street.

 As time passed, Reverend Sykes, from Goldsboro North Carolina became the leader of Calvary Baptist Church.
 He would commute from Goldsboro on Saturday, teach the word of God on Sunday, and begin his tedious trip back to Goldsboro on Sunday night.
 Under Reverend Sykes leadership, Church membership continued to grow.

-Reverend Solomon Jones later became the leader of Calvary Baptist Church in 1956.
+In 1956 Reverend Solomon Jones later became the leader of Calvary Baptist Church.
 The congregation voted to change the churches name to First Calvary Missionary Baptist Church.
 The church received not only a new name, it also received much needed improvements such as a new sanctuary, new fellowship hall and renovations of the inner structure.
 The cornerstone was laid in 1959, and the church was dedicated March 1962.

 Reverend Jones was also active in the local branch of the Rocky Mount NAACP.
 First Calvary Missionary Baptist Church was one of the meeting headquarters for the local NAACP, And currently holds a lifetime membership with the organization.